What made you want to start a career in bird control?

 Olmsted: My average day consists of answering customer inquiries and responding to requests for help with bird or other pest issues.
 Inquiries and requests come in via e-mail and phone.
 In addition, I spend a portion of the day pursuing new customers, including end-users and Bird-X resellers.
 Reports and documentation of activities and sales efforts are also part of the daily schedule.

-Ramirez: My average day consists of answering phone calls, chatting with potential customer online, answering email inquiries from customers, taking orders for customers, and helping [clients] return products for replacements, repairs, or exchanges.
-I also work with our sales department quite a bit when it comes to communicating with Spanish speaking customers that need recommendations and quotes.
+Ramirez: My average day consists of answering phone calls, chatting with potential customers online, answering email inquiries from customers, taking orders for customers, and helping [clients] return products for replacements, repairs, or exchanges.
+I also work with our sales department quite a bit when it comes to communicating with Spanish-speaking customers that need recommendations and quotes.
 Needless to say, there is a variety of things to do during the day, which makes [the time] fly by!
 My days are never boring!